JuliaDataScience/JuliaDataScience/contents/df_end.md

 ## Select {#sec:select}

 Whereas `filter` removes rows, `select` removes columns.
-However, this function is much more versatile than just removing columns, as we will descuss in this section.
+However, `select` is much more versatile than just removing columns, as we will discuss in this section.
-Lets create a dataset with multiple columns:
+First, let's create a dataset with multiple columns:

 ```jl
 @sco responses()
 ```

 Here, the data represents answers on five questions (`q1`, `q2`, ..., `q5`) in a questionnaire.
-Let's first "select" a few columns from this dataset.
+We will start by "selecting" a few columns from this dataset.
 Again, we use symbols to specify columns:

 ```jl